 Set the Fade time for the scene.
 This is the time it will take for the luminaires in the scene to reach their defined light level when the timer is activated.
 Fading will start when the timer is activated.
 This means that if you set the scene to come on at 14:05 and you set a fader for 30 seconds then the scene is at full brightness at 14:05:30.
 The scene also fades to off with the same time, so if the scene goes off at 15:00 the light will be fully off at 15:00:30.

 If an application also uses presence detectors and requires that a timer would operate regardless of any movement being detected (i.e. At a higher priority in the Casambi Control Hierarchy), Override presence should be enabled for the timer.
-Note that a timer using Override presence must always have its own Switches ON and Switches OFF times set because it will operate on a higher level within the Casambi Control Hierarchy.
+If one or more timers are set to Override presence then to ensure that any underlying Presence or basic Timer control can resume, at least one of the Override presence timers must have a Switches OFF time set.
 See the Appendix for an explanation of the Control Hierarchy.

 It is also possible to Enable/Disable a timer by using the Enabled button.
 Confirm your settings by selecting Done.
 After saving a timer it is possible to copy that timer.
 Open the timer again, scroll to the bottom of the settings and select Save as copy.